 - Add Stock and Slow Cook: The last thing you do before starting the long simmering of this French stew is to add enough beef stock to almost cover the meat and the bouquet Garni.

-Once the French beef stew has simmered for a a few hours, you can add the mushrooms and the beurre manie.
+Once the French beef stew has simmered for a few hours, you can add the mushrooms and the beurre manie.
 The beurre manié which is a mixture of soft butter and flour will thicken up the stew beautifully.

 This beef stew is best served with a nice French red wine from the region that this stew comes from like a côtes du rhône.
 If you cannot find this, a French burgundy wine will work perfectly.

 Just make sure that the red wine you buy is one you really like to drink because that is the flavor that will go into the stew.
-If you cannot find a French red wine, a nice full bodied red wine from another region will work well too.
+If you cannot find a French red wine, a nice full-bodied red wine from another region will work well too.

 Maybe a Cabernet or Rioja.

 If you want to add some side dishes to this beef daube recipe, here are some of my favorites.
-These are the sides I like to serve with my slow cooker beef bourguignon, my dutch oven beef stew and my vegetable cassoulet and they will go really well with this French beef stew recipe too.

 - Spinach salad.
 This fresh spinach salad really helps lighten up this rich stew and makes the perfect side.

-- Radicchio and argula salad.
+- Radicchio salad.

-- Yukon gold mashed potatoes.
+- easy mashed potatoes.

 - Egg Noddles.

-- Fresh French baguette, biscuits, cheese scones or crostini.
+- Fresh French baguette, biscuits, cheese scones.

 French Provencal Beef Stew